-Runs on your choice of popular public Cloud infrastructure
+Runs on your choice of popular public cloud infrastructure

-Leverages the platform’s AIR (Alerts, Insights, Recommendations) capabilities to help data teams focus on outcome, instead of the platform
+Leverages the platform’s AIR (Alerts, Insights, Recommendations) capabilities to help data teams focus on the outcome, instead of the platform

 - Smarter object storage access for split computation, batching of writes, pre-fetching, and multiple caching layers, SSD Caching